Chitolina/-2nd_Site/content/posts/Disaster_Tweets.md

-### Vectorizing text
+### Vectorizing text (Sparse Matrice)

-CountVectorizer is used to transform a given text into a vector on the basis of the frequency(count) of each word that occurs in the entire text.It involves counting the number of occurences each words appears in a document(text)
+It is used to transform a given text into a vector (one-hot-encoded) on the basis of the frequency (count) of each word that occurs in the entire text.
+It involves counting the number of occurences each words appears in a document (text).

+The result of this method is a Sparse matrice.They are matrices in which most positions are filled with zeros.
+For these arrays, we can save significant memory space if only nonzero terms are stored.

+Ex:

+Movies --> Terror  Romance  Action

+Terror        1       0        0
+Action        0       0        1
+Romance       0       1        0
+Terror        1       0        0

 ```python
 from sklearn.feature_extraction.text import CountVectorizer